 Hosepipe Temporary Use Ban - Q & A for customers

-Our depleting stock of raw water is currently a manageable issue with the help of the public with the current hosepipe ban.
+By using a hosepipe ban and the help of the public we believe that we can manage our depleting stock of raw water.
 We are asking all our customers to use water wisely and to seriously consider the impact of the actions they take when using water for purposes other than food or hygiene reasons.
 You may still use a bucket or watering can but ask yourself the question beforehand; is what I am doing with this water absolutely necessary?

-The hosepipe temporary use ban (the ban) will be put in place across the Island from Monday 30 July, but will be enforced from Friday 3 August 2018.
-We hope that everyone would adhere immediately.
+The hosepipe temporary use ban (the ban) will be put in place across the Island from Friday 29 July at 00:01.
+We hope that everyone will adhere immediately.

-The ban prohibits people using their garden hose, or similar apparatus such as sprinklers.
+The ban prohibits people using their garden hose, or similar apparatus such as sprinklers, and pressure washers.

 Important Notice to Business Owners: As a business you may use water from a hose if it is directly linked to the use of water for your commercial purposes.
 Some examples of this would be commercial car washes, gardeners, window cleaners etc. The use of a hosepipe on gardens or plants that surround a commercial premise is covered by the ban.